 At the end of the month you'll have a snapshot of how you spend your money.
 You will also have developed a little discipline because you were diligent about paying attention and writing everything down.

 Discipline is the Key to Getting Out of Debt

 When you look at how you spent your money for the month, are you surprised?

-Just fill it out using the instructions that are included with the forms.
+Just fill it out using the instructions included with the forms.
 I won't go into all the details here, but you can read the instructions along with this post about budgeting to help you along.

 If you're really feeling energetic you can purchase my book “Balance: The Quick and Easy Guide to Financial Stability Using a Budget” from Amazon.com.
 It's a short, easy read that will tell you every single detail you need to know about how to start a budget successfully and stick with it.

-Budgeting Takes Practice, But You'll Get it
+Making a Budget Takes Practice, But You'll Get it

 But if you start it and stick with it, doing a budget consistently every single month, things will start to change for you financially.